 Atrial flutter is a fast abnormal beating of the heart.
 It happens in the upper part of the heart called the atria.
 These fast beats make it hard for the heart to push blood to the body.

-Atrial flutter may be an acute or chronic disorder that comes and goes.
-Atrial flutter is not usually life-threatening when it is treated.
-However, it may increase your risk of developing blood clots and a
+Atrial flutter may be sudden event or comes and go over a long time.
+It is not often life-threatening when treated.
+It can increase the risk of blood clots and a

 |Anatomy of the Heart